top of page

 About Me

 My approach to therapy integrates parts of my personality (such as being direct, open, inquisitive, and approaching from the stance of learning) with a Cognitive Behavioral Therapy (CBT) framework to address issues such as anxiety, depression, acute and complex trauma, self-esteem and self-confidence, and stress management.
-I am able to assist with issues from adjustment to new mental or physical health diagnoses to chronic conditions, such as: sleep problems, chronic pain, trust and relationship concerns, weight concerns, and assistance making difficult behavior and healthy lifestyle changes (such as preparing or recovering from a medical procedure, help with smoking cessation/quitting smoking, creating healthy eating and movement routines, etc.).
+I am able to assist with adjustment to new mental or physical health diagnoses or chronic conditions, such as: sleep problems, chronic pain, trust and relationship concerns, weight concerns, and assistance making difficult behavior and healthy lifestyle changes (such as preparing or recovering from a medical procedure, help with smoking cessation/quitting smoking, creating healthy eating and movement routines, etc.).

 Some of the other EBTs that I incorporate are: